 I have recently jumped into the world of abstract painting.
 It is a liberating space of action, color, and layers.
 Each layer hides and reveals something that came before it...just like life.
 I consider myself to be an Emotional Archaeologist as I dig through the previous day's work, scratching, eliminating, brushing, sifting, mentally labeling, and adding more paint.
 I am searching for primitive forces that I have overlooked in my physical life.

-The Floating Series: I was raised as an only child on a farm in a remote area of southwestern Indiana.
+The Floating Series: I spent 8 years of my childhood on a farm.
 It was a magical land that helped me create a fantasy world for my rather isolated existence.
 Our farm was surrounded by old coal strip mining hills that created a labyrinth of copper, green, and blue water pits and pine covered hills dotted with an occasional arrowhead uncovered by rain.
 One day, around age 11, while on a “safari” in this beautiful space I sat on the ground and leaned against a tree.
 I realized that the way I was sitting excluded my physical body from my visual field.
 My head was held high, my back was firmly planted against the tree, and my legs were folded yoga-style.
 In this position, I felt like two eyes floating and observing.
 I did not feel real.
 I had become a floating entity in a spirit world of the people who had gone before me.
 This quickly became a practice that I loved to do whenever possible.
 As a result of this experience, the fire of spirits now dissolved into nature have a floating presence in my work.

 I might also add here that my nearby grandparents' farm house had a fantastic attic filled with relics of deceased relatives.
 One of my favorite things to do was go through the boxes filled with locks of hair, photos, musical instruments, toys, and clothes that my ancestors had touched.
 I could feel their presence floating around me.
 So my childhood was filled with wonder, awe, love, and respect for these people that I would never know, yet had a hand in who I am.
 Their life experience flowed in my blood, and I had lived in them before I was born.
 A few years back, while traveling in Italy, I read a Latin saying that pretty much summed it up for me: Ubi sunt qui ante nos fuerunt?
 Where are those who went before us?...a meditation on the transience of life.